Thinkmill/emery/docs/pages/docs/opaques.md

 // 🚨 Non-unique `Token` parameter
 ```

-As a side note, you can (and should) use recursive types for your opaque types to make them stronger and hopefully easier to type.
+You can, and should, use recursive types for your opaque types to make them stronger and hopefully easier to type.

 ```ts
 type Person = {